-$$\tau{\lambda} \cdot m{\lambda} = \tau{\lambda}^{O3} \cdot m{\lambda}^{O3} + \tau{\lambda}^{AOD} \cdot m{\lambda}^{AOD} + \tau{\lambda}^{R}(p) \cdot m{\lambda}^{R}$$ (Eq.2)
+$$\tau{\lambda} \cdot m{\lambda} = \tau{\lambda}^{O_3} \cdot m{\lambda}^{O_3} + \tau{\lambda}^{AOD} \cdot m{\lambda}^{AOD} + \tau{\lambda}^{R}(p) \cdot m{\lambda}^{R}$$ (2)

-The attenuation is summarized by the term τ{λ} , indicating the absorption and scattering by ozone, aerosols and Rayleigh (Eq.
+The attenuation is summarized by the term $\tau{\lambda}$ , indicating the absorption and scattering by ozone, aerosols and Rayleigh

+(Eq.
 2).
-The absorption cross section by ozone is provided by University of Bremen, IUP (Serdyuchenko et al., 2013).
-For the retrieval, the IUP cross-section at the stratospheric temperature of constant -45° is used for the standard US atmosphere.
-The assumption of -45°C is the same as used in the standard Brewer procedure.
+The absorption cross section by ozone is provided by the University of Bremen, IUP (Serdyuchenko et al., 2014).
+For the retrieval, the IUP cross section at the stratospheric temperature of constant $-45^{\circ}$ is used for the standard US atmosphere.
+The assumption of $-45^{\circ}$ C is the same as used in the standard Brewer procedure.

-- 255 Finally, the aerosol absorption is parameterized with a spectrally linear model and the Rayleigh scattering by the parameterization of Nicolet (1984) assuming a constant ground air pressure of 820 hPa (for the higher altitude station Davos).
-The advantage of the minimal least-square fit approach is that the attenuation by aerosol optical depth is a free fitting parameter for each measured data during the ozone retrieval and is not required as an input parameter.
-Note that ozone and aerosol optical depth are weakly correlated, which allows fitting the free variables by the least square fit algorithm.
-The stratospheric - 260 temperature and the height of the stratospheric layer are currently not retrieved by the algorithm and neither is SO_2 included.
-In summary, the retrieval algorithm used for this comparison, displays a first simple approach to test the performance of the above standard settings of the retrieval method.
+Finally, the aerosol absorption is parameterized with a spectrally linear model and the Rayleigh scattering by the parameterization of Nicolet (1984) assuming a constant ground air pressure of 820 hPa (for the higher-altitude station Davos).

+The advantage of the minimal least-squares fit approach is that the attenuation by aerosol optical depth is a free-fitting parameter for each measurement during the ozone retrieval and is not required as an input parameter.
+Note that ozone and aerosol optical depth are weakly correlated, which allows fitting the free variables by the least-squares fit algorithm.
+The stratospheric temperature and the height of the stratospheric layer are currently not retrieved by the algorithm, nor is SO2 included.
+In summary, the retrieval algorithm used for this comparison displays a first simple approach to test the performance of the above standard settings of the retrieval method.
-The system was calibrated for absolute irradiance at the PMOD/WRC laboratory facilities on 14th and 19th of November 2019 using four 1000W FEL lamps on a linear stage at distances of 2.40 m and 1.30 m.
-Due to the low light-throughput of the fibre-

-- coupled telescope setup and the sensitivity of the alignment on small angular deviations on the linear stage, the responsivity varied resulting in TOC differences of 2.2% (k=1).
+The system was calibrated for absolute irradiance at the PMOD/WRC laboratory facilities on 14 and 19 November 2019 using four 1000 W FEL lamps on a linear stage at distances of 2.40 and 1.30 m.
+Due to the low light throughput of the fibre-coupled telescope setup and the sensitivity of the alignment to small angular deviations on the linear stage, the responsivity varied, resulting in TOC differences of 2.2% (k = 1).
 An averaged responsivity of the system, which appeared to be the best calibration, was used for the calibration of the raw data and resulting TOC from Koherent presented here.

-In analogy to the comparison at Hohenpeißenberg, Koherent is compared with the PMOD/WRC double monochromator - Brewer No. 163.
-The Brewer is annually calibrated for TOC retrieval by the Regional Brewer Calibration Center Europe (RBCC-E) with an uncertainty of around 1% compared to the reference Brewer of the Calibration Center (Redondas et al. 2019), while the stability of the instrument is operationally monitored on a daily schedule.
-However, an absolute uncertainty of the Brewer No. 163 is not known.
-Due to this quality and stability assurance of the Brewer No. 163 TOC data, the Brewer No. 163 serves as a reference for the comparison with Koherent in Davos.
-Brewer TOC readings are taken on an irregular schedule, since the Brewer also measures operationally spectral global UV irradiance. - 275
+In analogy to the comparison at Hohenpeißenberg, Koherent is compared with the PMOD/WRC doublemonochromator Brewer no. 163.
+The Brewer is annually calibrated for TOC retrieval by the Regional Brewer Calibration Center Europe (RBCC-E) with an uncertainty of around 1 % compared to the reference Brewer of the calibration centre (Redondas et al., 2019), while the stability of the instrument is operationally monitored on a daily schedule.
+However, an absolute uncertainty of Brewer no. 163 is not known.
+Due to this quality and stability assurance of the Brewer no. 163 TOC data, Brewer no. 163 serves as a reference for the comparison with Koherent in Davos.
+Brewer TOC readings are taken on an irregular schedule, since the Brewer also measures operationally spectral global UV irradiance.

-3 Results of the Intercomparison
+3 Results of the intercomparison

-3.1 BTS Solar at Hohenpeißenberg
+3.1 BTS-Solar at Hohenpeißenberg